dkuspawono/chrome-std-switch/security-privacy-self-review.md

 ### 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-The element passes user-spcified state to form submission without any modification.
+The element passes user-specified state to form submission without any modification.

 ### 2.4.
 How does this specification deal with sensitive information?